vpzomtrrfrt/buzzer/README.md

 A little buzzer app for running your own quizzes or game shows!
 Uses websockets to sent messages.

+This fork adds a package-lock.json and plays a sound using SoX's `play` (included beep.mp3 from [Mike Kroenig on SoundBible](http://soundbible.com/1540-Computer-Error-Alert.html)

 ## Running the app

 You'll need [Node.js](https://nodejs.org) or [Docker](https://www.docker.com/) to run this